Why “Balance” Is a Faulty Metaphor

 It’s not about achieving the “right” equation of time and effort equally distributed among your commitments.
 It’s really more an issue of choices and tradeoffs than of time, so think instead of aligning your behavior with your values.

-Research shows that people have more energy to give when they are doing things they think have a real impact on something that is important to them (whether volunteering, or work, or other activities).
-That’s true even when they are working long hours.
+Research shows that people have more energy to give when they’re doing things they think have a real impact on something that’s important to them (whether it’s volunteering, work, or other activities).
+That’s true even when they’re working long hours.

 Work-life integration is about feeling energized by what you’re doing in all parts of your life, allowing you to channel energy into taking care of whatever is important to you — both at work and outside of work.

-How to Achieve a Healthier Work and Life Balance
+How to Achieve a Healthier Work and Life Integration

-Here’s a quick 3-step process we recommend for achieving a healthier work and life balance, or work-life integration.
+Here’s a quick 3-step process we recommend for setting aside the balance metaphor and creating work-life integration.

-1. Reflect.
-To ensure your behaviors align with your values, first clarify what matters most to you.
-Then consider whether you are spending time in a way that is consistent with your values.
+To ensure your behaviors align with your values, take time to reflect and clarify what matters most to you.
+Then consider whether you’re spending time in a way that’s consistent with your values.

 You may also need to reflect on what you’re doing now as a choice you’re making, instead of a situation you’re the victim of.
-Remind yourself why you’ve made the choice you have, or why the current situation is what it is.
+Remind yourself why you’ve made the choice you have or why the current situation is what it is.
 For the moment, you may be focused on surviving a temporary challenge or setback.
-But if current demands don’t hold in the future, or if those reasons are no longer primary for you, consider what new choices can you make now or in a few months, so that life and work feel less mutually exclusive?
+But if current demands don’t hold in the future, or if those reasons are no longer primary for you, consider what new choices you can make now or at least in a few months from now, so that life and work feel less mutually exclusive.

 You may also need to have a conversation with your boss about how you might be able to add more value and put your skills to better use at work.